docker/docs/docker-for-aws/persistent-data-volumes.md

  not started until the volume it mounts becomes available.

- Sharing/mounting the same Cloudstor volume backed by EBS among multiple tasks is not a supported scenario and will lead to data loss.
+ Sharing/mounting the same Cloudstor volume backed by EBS among multiple tasks is not a supported scenario and leads to data loss.
 If you need a Cloudstor volume to share data between tasks, choose the appropriate EFS backed `shared` volume option.
 Using a `relocatable` Cloudstor volume backed by EBS is supported on all AWS regions that support EBS.
 The default `backing` option is